GOSIjnr/UserManagementAPI/README.md

 1. Clone the repository.
 2. Build the solution using Visual Studio or the .NET CLI.
 3. Run the application.
 The API will be available at `http://localhost:5090` or `https://localhost:7153`.
-4. Access the Swagger UI at `/swagger` for testing and documentation.
+4. Access the Scalar UI at `/scalar/v1` for testing and documentation.

-#### Future Enhancements:
-- Add database integration for persistent storage.
-- Implement advanced token validation in `AuthenticationMiddleware`.
-- Add unit and integration tests.